-For out last get together I made this delicious Cheesy Shrimp Ciabatta.
+For out last family get together I made this delicious Cheesy Shrimp Ciabatta.
 This is an appetizer that shrimp fans will love.
-In our family this is one of our most favorite recipes.
-It’s so delicious!
+Chewy ciabatta bread is topped with tender chunks of shrimp, cheese and herbs then baked to perfection.

-You can go with a baguette instead if you would like bite sized portions, but it is hard to beat a fresh loaf of ciabatta bread.
+You can use a baguette instead if you would like bite sized portions, but it is hard to beat a fresh loaf of ciabatta bread.
 The baguette slices will get much crunchier so if you prefer that mouth feel, you can go with a baguette.
 A fresh French bread would also work great.
 Enjoy!

 Cheesy Shrimp Ciabatta

-- 1/2 pound cooked shrimp, tails on is fine
+- 1/2 pound cooked shrimp shells removed

-- 1 Tbsp. butter
+- 1 Tablespoon butter

-- 1 tsp.
-Old Bay seasoning
+- 1 teaspoon Old Bay seasoning

 - salt & pepper to taste

-- 1 large loaf ciabatta bread, sliced in half like a large sandwich
+- 1 large loaf ciabatta bread sliced in half like a large sandwich

 - 1/2 cup mayonnaise

-- 1/4 cup fresh dill, chopped
+- 1/4 cup fresh dill finely chopped

-- 1/4 cup fresh chives, chopped
+- 1/4 cup fresh chives finely chopped

-- 2 cloves garlic, minced
+- 2 cloves garlic minced

-- 1 cup of cheddar jack cheese
+- 1 cup of cheddar jack cheese freshly shredded

-- Remove the tails from the shrimp and set aside.
-In a large saute pan, melt the butter of medium heat.
+- Preheat oven to 350-F degrees.
+In a large sauté pan, melt the butter of medium heat.
 Add the shrimp and old bay seasoning.
 Cook just for a minute or two until coated well with the seasoning.
 Remove from heat and let cool.
 When cooled, chop into small pieces.

-- Place the shrimp in a medium bowl with the mayo, garlic, chives, dill, and cheese.
+Place the shrimp in a medium bowl with the mayo, garlic, chives, dill, and cheese.
 Season with salt and pepper to taste.

-Spread onto the cut ciabatta bread.
+- Spread onto the cut ciabatta bread.
 Line a baking sheet with parchment paper and bake for 10-13 minutes.
 Ovens vary so check it at 10 minutes to see if it looks completely warmed through and that the cheese is melted.
 Slice into sticks.
 Serve warm.